davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 If elegance, simplicity, and the natural aspect of its syntax are already great ingredients for prototyping, my favorite thing about Ruby is something yet more intriguing: <em>metaprogramming</em>!

-Informally, metaprogramming is writing code that writes code.
+Informally, metaprogramming is often refferred to as "writing code that writes code".
 If you search online, this is the most popular definition of metaprogramming: "Code that writes code."
 Well, I'm not too fond of this definition.
 The reason is straightforward.
 Consider the following C++ code:

 {% highlight c++ linenos %}
 // example.cpp